 “I’m someone that strives to enjoy life no matter what it throws at you.
 My passion is to listen, talk, and connect with people in ways that people don’t take the time to anymore.
 I absolutely love what I do and the team I do it with!”

-The Multicultural Affairs R.A.C.E peer mentoring program assists first-time students from underrepresented ethnic populations with their transition to life at Tech.
+The Intercultural Affairs R.A.C.E peer mentoring program assists first-time students from underrepresented ethnic populations with their transition to life at Tech.
 It provides social and intellectual support for students encouraging them to become involved academically, culturally and socially in the Tech community, a perfect fit for Sparks’ passion.

 “My career goals are to serve as a counselor at a university.
 College is such an evolving time for students and I want to be someone they can talk through it with and not feel like it’s the worst time of their life.
 If I don’t work at the collegiate level, I’d like to work with kids in the same capacity.
 We leave an impact on those around us every day, why not make it a positive one?”